l4nner/OCI-VM-Stop-Start/README.md

 - OCI CLI installed and configured for your OCI account
 - Bash shell

-**New feature to be considered**
+**New features to be considered**
-- Add support for multiple regions
+- Add support for multiple regions (which will take longer to run but...)
 - Non-interactive options to, for example, start a VM

 **Setup instructions**